Correlation Between Visa and Pi Network

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Visa Class A are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Visa Class A has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of fairly stable basic indicators, Visa is not utilizing all of its potentials.
 The latest stock price fuss, may contribute to near-short-term losses for the sophisticated investors.

 Pi Network